-A smokeless, high-explosive shell and bullet propellant containing nitrocellulose (guncotton_ and nitroglycerin, with petroleum jelly as a stabilizer.
-Other nitrates were partially substituted for nitrolycerin in World War II to reduce gun-barrel erosion.
+Cordite is a smokeless, high-explosive shell and bullet propellant containing nitrocellulose (guncotton and nitroglycerin), with petroleum jelly as a stabilizer.
+Other nitrates were partially substituted for nitroglycerin in World War II to reduce gun-barrel erosion.
 Cordite is generally manufactured in strands or cords, which give it its name.

 Related categories INDUSTRIAL CHEMISTRY